Looking like an expert is important for any small business, but is especially important if you are marketing yourself as a personal brand.

 Create a branded newsletter header: The typical reader only gives an email a few seconds before they make the decision to either read or trash it.
 Branding your newsletter with a professional header is the best way to catch their eye and keep them from moving on to their next email.

-2. Make it easy to unsubscribe to your newsletter
+2. Make it easy to unsubscribe in your newsletter

 I know what you’re thinking: what kind of expert would make it easy for their reader to opt out of their emails?
 The answer: the kind of expert who is not only confident in their content (and thus expertise) but is also interested in sharing their expertise with an audience that wants to receive it.